Carbon Action Plan for 2022

 Head office:

-- We will carbon offset our international leaders and Roland's flights (using Atmosfair CO2 Emission Calculator).
+- We will carbon offset our international leaders and Roland's flights by planting trees in Nepal through our partner UK charity, Pipal Tree.

 - In 2021, we planted 40 trees at our Head Office in the UK.
 We plan to plant a further 15 to 20 trees each year for the next 10 years.